If you want ideas for businesses, you can start with $10k or less – look no further!

-If you already enjoy searching for houses on the market and going to open houses, selling real estate might be perfect for you.
+If you already enjoy searching for houses on the market and going to open houses, being a real estate agent might be perfect for you.

 All you have to do is get your real estate license and get a website started for your services.
 Then you can own your own realty business or join a real estate firm to share knowledge and clients.

 You will need to pay to get a real estate license, which includes classes and training, an exam fee, and a licensing fee.
-These can add up to be over $1,000 in initial costs, depending on the state you are getting licensed in.
+These can add up to be over $1,000, depending on the state you are getting licensed in.

-Real estate agents become well known through signs and billboards with their faces and names on them, and those can cost hundreds of dollars each.
+Real estate agents become well known through signs and billboards with their faces and names, which can cost hundreds of dollars each.

-Your income as a real estate agent will depend on how many properties you sell, so your yearly earnings can vary between $30,000 – $100,000+ per year.
+Income for real estate agents depends on how many properties they sell, so your yearly earnings can vary between $30,000 – $100,000+ per year.